Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Experiments

 \section{Experiments}

-We present the results of Web2Grasp in three experimental settings: (1) evaluating the quality of reconstructed HOI data, (2) assessing grasp success rates in simulation using ShadowHand, and (3) conducting real-world grasping experiments with Leap Hand.
+We evaluate Web2Grasp across three experimental settings: (1) the quality of reconstructed HOI data, (2) the success rates and functionality of predicted grasps in simulation using ShadowHand, and (3) real-world grasping experiments with LEAP hand and Inspire hand.